-3.3 RESERVOIR AND CLEARWELL DISINFECTION
+3.3 RESERVOIR DISINFECTION

-Reservoirs and clearwell shall be disinfected in accordance with AWWA C652 (Disinfection of Water Storage Facilities).
+Reservoirs shall be disinfected in accordance with AWWA C652 (Disinfection of Water Storage Facilities).

 Bacteriological sampling and testing shall be in complete compliance with AWWA C653-87 Section 5.3 and the requirements of the Washington State Department of Health.